dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Security concern

-HTTP outcalls [pricing](../integrations/https-outcalls/https-outcalls-how-it-works#pricing) is determined by, among other variables, the size of the HTTP request and the maximal response size.
+The [pricing](../integrations/https-outcalls/https-outcalls-how-it-works#pricing) of HTTPS outcalls is determined by, among other variables, the size of the HTTP request and the maximal response size.
 Thus, if big requests are made, this could quickly drain the canister’s cycles balance.
 This can be risky e.g. if HTTP outcalls are triggered by user actions (rather than a heartbeat or timer invocation).

 #### Recommendation